macrobiotus/ships_and_bugs/README.md

     * upload to cluster and run
     * files arrived on cluster - possibly need to change some comments in assigmnet script  - commit once local again
     * started tax assignment on cluster - committed on cluster - results pending
+  * evening - remotely
+    * tax assignment was completed after 3 hours on 64 cores - pull to macmini via remote - continue with filtering, alignmnet etc.

 ## Todo